michmech/michmech.github.io/falsehoods-about-languages/index.md

   <details>
     <summary>Explain...</summary>

-    Although the basic A-to-Z order is the same for all languages that use the Latin script, different languages follow different strategies as to where they place extended characters (= characters with accents).
+    Although the basic A-to-Z order is the same for all languages that use the Latin script, different languages follow different strategies as to where they place any additional characters.
 Some mix them in while others put them at the end:
     - In German, `Ä` comes right after `A` and before `B`.
     - In Swedish, `Ä` comes at the end of the alphabet, after `Z`.